Nemanja Đurišić: Freshman year

 In 2011 Đurišić enrolled at the University of Georgia and was immediately recognized as skillful basketball player by the coaching staff.
-In his freshman year for the Bulldogs Đurišić started in 12 games at the power forward position, including four of the last five games of the season.
+In his freshman year for the Bulldogs Đurišić started 12 games at the power forward position, including four of the last five games of the season.

 Sophomore year

-In 2011–12 season Đurišić had team's only double-double of the season in SEC Tourney win over Miss.
+In 2011–12 season Đurišić had team's only double-double of the season in an SEC Tourney win over Miss.
 State.
-During his sophomore year Đurišić gained more playing minutes and had scores a career-high 21 points against Florida A&M.
+During his sophomore year Đurišić gained more playing minutes and had a career-high 21 points against Florida A&M.

 Junior year

 In 2013–14 Đurišić had a breakthrough year and was a key player from the bench for the Bulldogs.
-During junior year he was team's best 3-point shooter, in terms of percentage.
+During junior year he was the team's best 3-point shooter, in terms of percentage.
 He set a new career-high, with 22 points in a win against South Carolina.

 Senior year

 During his senior year Đurišić became one of team's top players and a regular starter.
-In a game against Tennessee, he became the 44th player in UGA history to reach 1,000 career points. Đurišić scored 35 points in two games vs. #1-ranked Kentucky, including team-high 18 at home against the Wildcats.
+In a game against Tennessee, he became the 44th player in UGA history to reach 1,000 career points. Đurišić scored 35 points in two games vs. #1-ranked Kentucky, including a team-high 18 at home against the Wildcats.
 He nearly had a triple-double in Georgia's win over Fla.
-Atlantic, with 8 pts., 10 rebs. and a career-best 8 assists (no UGA player has ever recorded a triple-double). Đurišić is one of just 19 players in UGA history to score 1,000 points and pull down 500 rebounds.
+Atlantic, with 8 pts., 10 rebs., and a career-best 8 assists (no UGA player has ever recorded a triple-double). Đurišić is one of just 19 players in UGA history to score 1,000 points and pull down 500 rebounds.